ridash2005/CUDA-Kernels-Demo/README.md

 ## Contact

-For bug reports, support, or feedback, open issues or contact the maintainer directly.
+For questions or contributions, please open an issue or submit a pull request.
-Happy parallel programming and GPU acceleration!
+gmail: rickaryadas@gmail.com